THE PHILIPPINES

 Enter the Philippines Arrive visa-free or with a 30-day tourist visa.

-Take the 15-hour Theoretical Driving Course (TDC) Can be completed before reaching Day 59 — ACR not yet required.
+Take the 15-hour Theoretical Driving Course (TDC) Can be completed before reaching Day 59 — an ACR I-Card is not yet required.

-Get a Medical Certificate (optional) Can be completed early; valid for 60 days and needed later for your permit.
-Must be carried out at an LTO accredited clinic.
+Get a Medical Certificate (optional) Can be completed early; valid for 60 days and required later for your permit.
+Must be carried out at an LTO-accredited clinic.

-❌ You cannot apply for a Student Permit yet The LTO requires an ACR I-Card and longer visa validity before issuing a permit.
+❌ You cannot apply for a Student Permit yet The LTO requires an ACR I-Card and sufficient visa validity before issuing a permit.

 After Day 59, you’ll need to secure your ACR I-Card and ensure your visa is extended.
 This stage allows you to officially apply for a student permit, which is a required step before moving on to a non-professional license.
 Once the permit is issued, a mandatory 30-day waiting period begins before you can take the next step.